stwind/stwind.github.io/src/data/nodes/angularity.md

 ## The ngAnimate Mystique

 The previous version of [Antagonista](#/n/hello-again) is built with the traditional Backbonejs stack, and I was confused at few decisions like animation and data-binding.
-Later [React](http://facebook.github.io/react/) join the scene.
-It is so prevaling that React can be subsititude of Backbonejs' View module, so I started to read through its docs.
-In the chapter of [animation](http://facebook.github.io/react/docs/animation.html), it mentioned that React got its inspiration from Angularjs' [ngAnimate] module.
+Later [React](http://facebook.github.io/react/) joins the scene.
+It is so prevaling that React can be a subsititude of Backbonejs' View module, so I started to read through its docs.
+In the chapter of [animation](http://facebook.github.io/react/docs/animation.html), it mentioned that React got its inspiration from Angularjs' [ngAnimate](https://docs.angularjs.org/api/ngAnimate) module.
 Suddenly I felt that maybe I just misunderstood Angularjs.

 ## First Impression